|Early morning fishing, Jisr-az-Zarqa|

-I’ve spent the past 4-5 months doing fieldwork in a densely populated town on the Israeli coastline.
-Jisr-a-Zarqa (Jisr), the only exclusively Arab town on the Israeli coastline, is economically distressed and densely populated – 14,500 people live in an area of 1.6km2.
+I’ve spent the past 4-5 months doing fieldwork in a small, Eastern Mediterranean town.
+Jisr-az-Zarqa (Jisr), the only exclusively Arab town on the Israeli coastline, is economically distressed and densely populated – 14,500 people live in an area of 1.6km2.
 It has high unemployment and many families live below the poverty line.
 About 30 artisanal fishermen (all with families), live in the town of Jisr.
 They have huts (where they store their fishing gear – gill nets and long lines) in Jisr’s ‘fishing village’ which is located on Jisr’s undeveloped shoreline.
 Five years ago, one of the fishermen turned his hut (without planning permission) into a restaurant – serving freshly caught fish at weekends.
-Since 2010, the Israeli government have been putting together a new development plan for Jisr, but it has not yet been implemented.
-Many of the changes involve development of the shoreline, including deepening and enlarging the harbour, replacing the fishing huts with ‘nicer’ buildings and restaurants, and building a coastal walkway along the beach.
+Since 2010, the Israeli government have been putting together a new development plan for Jisr, and the Israel National Parks Authority (INPA) have put together another plan to expand existing nature reserve and national park designations in the area.
+Neither of the plans have yet been implemented.
+Many of the changes proposed by the INPA plan involve development of the shoreline, including deepening and enlarging the harbour, replacing the fishing huts with ‘nicer’ buildings and restaurants, and building a coastal walkway along the beach.
 The beach in Jisr is designated as a national park (where it is permitted to have developments, such as restaurants), in contrast to the adjoining Taninim nature reserve, where the purpose is conservation of the environment and where no development is allowed.
 The shoreline is owned by the State and managed by the Israeli Land Administration (Minhal Mekarkei Yisrael).

 The research I’m doing is a pilot project which aims to explore perceptions of litter in Jisr (both town and fishing village), identify the main challenges to the prevention of litter (including derelict fishing gear) on Jisr’s beach and in its sea, and to identify approaches that could reduce the marine and coastal litter in Jisr’s fishing village area.
 Although the importance of research into perceptions of marine litter has increased in recent years, there is actually very little in-depth qualitative research on perceptions of marine litter.
 Research to date has tended to use quantitative surveys to explore such perceptions.